beenum22/hZookeeper-old/README.md

 server is running in parallel with the application unit code.

 ###Scenarios:
-We are performing two types of test cases here so far.
+We are performing three types of test cases here so far.

 ####Case-1:
 In the first case, we are running different zookeeper operations and observing their affects on eachother.